Welcome from the Program Director

 The mission of our Pathology Residency Training Program is to recruit diverse housestaff members and provide them with the resources necessary to pass their certification boards on their first attempt, secure competitive fellowships, and function as independent pathologists in a diverse workforce after completion of the program.
 Moreover, we want our residents to look back on their four years of training at Augusta University with joy.
 We do this by exposing our trainees to a wide variety of cases, having ample research opportunities, providing thorough didactic series, offering one-on-one mentoring, and granting funds for scholarly activities as well as attendance at national meetings where original research is being presented.

 Our residents rotate under the many specialties of pathology including, but not limited to, forensics, cytogenetics/molecular, flow cytometry, and laboratory management as well as the standard areas of surgical pathology, cytology, hematology, chemistry, transfusion medicine, and microbiology.
 During these rotations, we see an exceptional variety of cases in addition to more standard day-to-day cases allowing for a strong fund of knowledge.
-In addition, we provide our residents with funds to rotate at desired off-site locations to further enhance their education.
+In addition, we provide our residents with curriculum flexibility for focusing on their area of interest, including an optional away elective.